allenai/dream/README.md

 python data/compile_scene_elaboration_dataset.py
 ```

-This script will compile Scene Elaboration dataset in folder:
+This script will compile Scene Elaboration dataset in the following folder:
 ```
 external_data_tidied_combined_used_to_train_DREAM
 ```